dw7cd/zfs_scrubstat/README.md

 ## What Is This?

-IMPORTANT: This script invokes "losetup -D" (detach-all) - Don't use it if you are already using loopback devices.
-I wrote this for an environment that doesn't have any.

 This is a simple script that is intended to provide a progress bar for ZFS scrub operations.
 Useful when you want the scrub to run in a terminal and continuously show you progress without having to re-query with 'zpool status'.

 Run the script as: 'sudo ./zfs_scrub.sh <your_pool_name>'